 CalExotics’ Nichole Grossmann is bullish on anal products for 2019, telling XBIZ, “Anal is a category that has been growing in popularity over the last few years.
 Each year, we see tremendous growth, and it is not slowing down.
 To ensure we’re meeting this demand, we have a new batch of anal play products for 2019.
 These new products cater to a wide range of consumer preferences and experience levels.”

-Some pleasure product companies will be making their mark with niche products in 2019.
+To circumvent the crowded market, some pleasure product companies will be making their mark with niche products in 2019.
 Ducky DooLittle (marketing manager for Blush Novelties) told XBIZ that she expects to do some niche-oriented promotions in the New Year.

 “Here at Blush, we foresee growth in a number of niche categories,” DooLittle explained.
 “There are definitely consumers clamoring for items like our super-cute ‘The Collection’ vibes.”